Diarmuid Lynch: Return to the USA

 there'll be rashers for our breakfast and some sausages for tea."

 Lynch threateningly said "there'll hear G Division squeal as far off as Berlin".

 Shortly afterwards he was appointed Secretary of the Friends of Irish Freedom, originally set up to raise funds and lobby in Washington DC to promote the Irish cause for independence.
 Under his tenure, the organisation spread nationwide.
 On 4 March 1919, as a result of its lobbying, Congress voted 216 to 41 to adopt the following motion: "That it is the earnest hope of the United states of America that the peace conference, now sitting in Paris, in passing upon the rights of various peoples, will favourably consider the claims of Ireland to the right of self-determination".
 While this was not the recognition of the Irish Republic that Lynch, Devoy and Colohan had sought, it was a call for Ireland to present its case at the Versailles Peace Conference.

 In the 1918 general election after Eugene Crean stood down, Lynch was returned unopposed while in absentia in America.
-He became Teachta Dála (TD) in the First Dáil for Cork South East.
+He became Teachta Dála (TD) in the First Dáil for South East Cork.